Project Management in the Actuarial Skillset

 Rebecca von der Heide, Actuary and Manager at Cominia Actuarial Services GmbH, shared with actupool her ambitious decision to become a Project Management Professional (PMP) and her experiences during and after this successful training.

-Rebecca, in addition to your actuarial training, you also obtained the Project Management Professional (PMP) certification.
+Rebecca, in addition to your actuarial training, you have also obtained the Project Management Professional (PMP) certification.
 What motivated you to take this step?

-I have a keen interest in project management and wished to gain a deeper insight and knowledge in this area.
+I have a keen interest in project management and wished to gain deeper insight and knowledge in this area.
 Project management is a broad field and I believe it's important to acquire structured knowledge when actively participating in projects on a regular basis.

 What was the qualification process like, especially alongside your work as a consulting actuary?